eclipse-sw360/sw360/README_DOCKER.md

     `http://localhost:8080`).
 * `SW360_BASE_URL`: Base URL for SW360 server (default: `http://localhost:8080`).

+**Security Settings**
+* `SW360_SECURITY_HTTP_BASIC_ENABLED`: Whether HTTP Basic authentication is enabled on both the authorization and resource servers (default: `true`).
+    Set this to `false` in production - clients should authenticate via OAuth2/JWT or API token.
+Set to `true` only for local development or integration testing where Basic auth is needed for convenience.

 ### Secrets

 Sensitive information is managed via secret files located in